 The graphical “Rolls- Royce” symbol is represented by two letters “R” applied on one another in a rectangle.
 In accordance with a legend, Royce saw this image on a tablecloth in the restaurant.
 Originally, the emblem was red, and since the middle of the 1930s, it became black-and-white.

 Rolls-Royce Logo Color

-The use of the black color in the Rolls Royce logo signifies excellence, class and grace of the company.
-The white color means nobility, elegance and purity.
+The use of the black color in the Rolls Royce logo signifies excellence, class, and grace of the company.
+The white color means nobility, elegance, and purity.

-The infinity sign, with which the firm unobtrusively labeled some parts of the passenger compartment, for example, the firm analog watch, became also the symbol of the Black Badge series.
-There are composite wheel disks as a special pride of developers, black color of an “unprecedented depth” of the bodywork, upholstering of the roof of the passenger compartment with light emitting diodes imitating the starry sky, decoration of the dash panel with composite, where the carbon fiber and aluminum threads are interlaced among other interesting parts selecting cars of the Black Badge series against the background of traditional Rolls-Royce cars.
+The infinity sign, with which the firm unobtrusively labeled some parts of the passenger compartment, for example, the firm analog watch, also became the symbol of the Black Badge series.
+There are composite wheel disks as a special pride of developers, black color of an “unprecedented depth” of the bodywork, upholstering of the roof of the passenger compartment with light emitting diodes imitating the starry sky, decoration of the dash panel with composite where the carbon fiber and aluminum threads are interlaced among other interesting parts selecting cars of the Black Badge series against the background of traditional Rolls-Royce cars.